mayuki/Cocona/README.md

 - See also: [CoconaSample.InAction.ExitCode](samples/InAction.ExitCode)

 ### Validation
 Cocona can use attributes to validate options and arguments.
-Same as ASP.NET Core MVC.
+It is similar to ASP.NET Core MVC.

-An attribute of validator inherits `System.ComponentModel.DataAnnotations.ValidationAttribute` attribute.
-Belows are pre-defined attributes in .NET Core:
+.NET Core (`System.ComponentModel.DataAnnotations`) has some pre-defined attributes:

 - `RangeAttribute`
 - `MaxLangeAttribute`
 - `MinLengthAttribute`
 - ...

+If you want to implement custom validation attribute, it should inherit `System.ComponentModel.DataAnnotations.ValidationAttribute` attribute.

 ```csharp
 class Program